LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/cli/README.md

 ## Installation
 No matter if you installed the [CLI version via PIP/conda](https://www.lucit.tech/unicorn-binance-trailing-stop-loss.html#installation-and-upgrade) or the [standalone Bot version via setup file](https://www.lucit.tech/unicorn-binance-trailing-stop-loss-bot.html#installation).
 Both the configuration and the usage are always absolutely identical for both versions.
+It is the same source code!

 Every parameter that can be configured via the [`ubtsl_profiles.ini`](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/blob/master/cli/example_ubtsl_profiles.ini) or the [`ubtsl_config.ini`](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/blob/master/cli/example_ubtsl_config.ini)